knuckleswtf/scribe/docs/migrating-v2.md

 ## Changes to the config file

 ### Specify the default auth status of endpoints with `auth.default`
-Previously, if you had an API with all endpoints authenticated, you had to set `auth.enabled` to true, AND use `@authenticated` on every endpoint.
+Previously, if you had an API with all endpoints authenticated, you had to set `auth.enabled` to true AND use `@authenticated` on every endpoint.
 Pain in the ass.
-Now you can mark all endpoints as authenticated, by setting `auth.default` to true (don't forget to set `uaht.enabled` to true as well).
+Now you can mark all endpoints as authenticated, by setting `auth.default` to true (don't forget to set `auth.enabled` to true as well).
 You can also remove auth from specific endpoints with `@unauthenticated`.

 ### [Migration Required] `description` replaces `postman.description`
 In 1.6.0, we added a `description` config item, where you can add a description of your API.
 This field is used as the `info.description` field in the Postman collection and OpenAPI spec, and as the first paragraph under the "Introduction" section on the docs webpage, before the `intro_text`.
 We've now removed `postman.description`.